Transversality-Enforced Tight-Binding Models for 3D Photonic Crystals aided by Topological Quantum Chemistry: Introduction

-In this article, we propose a novel method for constructing a reliable tight-binding representation of 3D photonic crystals, overcoming the absence of maximally localized Wannier functions in 3D PhCs.
-We achieve this by introducing auxiliary longitudinal modes to the physical transverse bands of the PhC, able to regularize the $\Gamma$ point singularity \cite{christensen2022location}, which arises from transversality constraint of the Maxwell equations.
-This allow us to construct a transversality-enforced tight-binding model (TETB) that accurately captures the energy dispersion, the symmetry and topology of the photonic bands.
+We achieve this by adding auxiliary longitudinal modes to the physical transverse bands of the PhC, able to regularize the $\Gamma$ point singularity \cite{christensen2022location}, which arises from the transversality constraint of the Maxwell equations.
+This allows us to construct a Transversality-Enforced Tight-Binding model (TETB) that accurately captures the photonic bands' energy dispersion, symmetry, and topology.
+We will focus our study on source-free PhCs made of non-frequency dispersive and non-bianisotropic materials.
 The method proposed is based solely on group theoretical arguments and exploits the formalism of TQC for non-fermionic systems \cite{JL20phonontopo,martin23phononApp,xu2022catalogue}.

-We use TQC to express the band structure as a sum of elementary band representations (EBRs), which we can adopt as a starting basis for constructing a photonic TETB.
-To achieve this, we need to solve a Diophantine system of equations.
-We approach this problem in two ways: 1) by using Real-Space Invariants (RSIs) to reorganize the Diophantine problem in a physically motivated way so that it can be easily solved, and 2) by solving the Diophantine problem numerically using linear optimization methods.
-The sum of EBRs defines the set of pseudo-orbitals we seek and their corresponding real space locations.
+As a first step, we use TQC to express the band structure as a sum of elementary band representations (EBRs), which we can adopt as a starting basis for constructing a photonic TETB.
+As shown in section II, to achieve this, we need to solve a Diophantine system of equations.
+We approach this problem using three complementary approaches: \begin{enumerate} \item an \textit{optimization method} that takes the number of bands as an objective function to minimize, \item an \textit{enumeration method} that searches for all possible solutions with a given number of bands and \item a different approach using a \textit{real-space invariants (RSI)}~\cite{song2020twisted,xu2021filling} \textit{based method} to define an auxiliary problem that, in certain situations, can be easier to solve than the original Diophantine problem. \end{enumerate}

-As an application example, we will apply these methods to the crystal shown in panel \textbf{a)} Fig. \ref{fig:panel224}, whose Space Group (SG) is $Pn\Bar{3}m$ (No. 224).
-Additionally, in the Supplementary Material (SM) we will develop a complementary application for a crystal with SG $Pm\Bar{3}m$ (No. 221).